Stepper Motors, Drivers and Controllers

 Once the power is cut off, the self-holding torque of the motor is lost and the motor can no longer be held at the stopped position in vertical operations or when an external force is applied.
 In lift and similar applications, use an electromagnetic brake type.

-Closed Loop Stepper Motor and Driver Package - AlphaStep
+αSTEP Closed Loop Stepper Motors and Drivers - AlphaStep

-The AlphaStep consists of package products designed to draw out the maximum features of a stepper motor.
-These packages normally operate synchronously with pulse commands, but when a sudden acceleration or load change occurs, a unique control mode maintains positioning operation.
+The AlphaStep consists of stepper motor and driver products designed to draw out the maximum features of a stepper motor.
+These products normally operate synchronously with pulse commands, but when a sudden acceleration or load change occurs, a unique control mode maintains positioning operation.
 AlphaStep models can also output positioning completion and alarm signals, which increase the reliability of the equipment which they operate.

 Types of Operation Systems